-Both undergraduate and graduate students enrolled in the College of Arts & Sciences, Case School of Engineering*, Weatherhead School of Management, Frances Payne Bolton School of Nursing, and students pursuing entrepreneurial ventures may enroll.
+Both undergraduate and graduate students enrolled in the College of Arts & Sciences, Weatherhead School of Management, Frances Payne Bolton School of Nursing, and students pursuing entrepreneurial ventures may enroll.
 Although no credit is awarded, students earn transcript notation for successful completion of a practicum experience.
 Successful completion will be determined by the Practicum Coordinator once the required deliverables are provided by the student, in conjunction with faculty advisor and employer input.
 International students can become eligible for the program through CPT.

 - You must be a declared major in either the College of Arts and Sciences, Weatherhead School of Management, or the Frances Payne Bolton School of Nursing.

 - You must have a GPA of 2.5 or greater and be in good academic standing.

 - You must have completed 60 credit hours before starting your assignment (30 completed credit hours for a transfer student).

 - You must be able to work full-time or part-time for a minimum of 11 consecutive weeks (six consecutive weeks for early identification programs and first-year international students).